SRJPE/JPE-datasets/scripts/README.md

 | adipose_clipped   |                           | Describes if adipose fin is clipped                                                        | TRUE/FALSE                                                                                                                                                                                                   |
 | run_method        | Bu                        | Method used to designate run                                                               | NA if count is 0. not recorded, length-at-date criteria, appearance, hatchery attribute                                                                                                                      |
 | weight            | Bu, D, Y, KL, T           | Weight in grams                                                                            | \-                                                                                                                                                                                                           |
-#### Weekly catch
+#### Weekly catch unmarked

-**weekly catch** is daily catch summarized by week/year and stream/site/subsite.
+**weekly catch unmarked** is daily catch summarized by week/year and stream/site/subsite.
 If catch needs to be summarized at the site level, catch can be summed across subsites.

 | **Variable Name**   | **Variable Collected By** | **Description**  | **Encoding** |
 |:-----------------|:-------------------|:---------------------------------|:--------|